Double Trouble Studio

 Managing Media and Public Perception

 At the same time, the brand must be selective in its engagement.
 Not every platform or outlet requires a response.
-Prioritizing credible and relevant media ensures that communication remains effective.

 Social media adds another layer of complexity.
 Conversations can evolve rapidly, and responses must be timely.
 However, engagement must be measured.
-Reacting to every comment can escalate the situation, while ignoring valid concerns can damage trust.

 Monitoring is essential.
 Understanding how the crisis is being discussed allows the brand to adjust its strategy.
-This includes identifying key concerns, tracking sentiment, and responding appropriately.

 Managing perception is not about controlling every conversation.